The UK climate is particularly favourable for the breeding and multiplication of slugs.

 Do avoid planting very susceptible crops (salads and leafy vegetables) after OSR.

-Production of firm seedbeds makes it more difficult for slugs to move, and will also help crops grow quickly minimising the period “at risk”
+Production of firm seedbeds makes it more difficult for slugs to move, and will also help crops grow quickly, minimising the critical period of risk.

 Some growers are now adopting the practice of rolling newly drilled crops at night hoping to kill slugs on the surface.